 Sensory tents can be amazing powerful tools to calm and organize children.
 I’ll give you quick and steps to set one up that will work in your home!
 Today’s post is brought to you by Chewigem USA.
-Amazon affiliate links are used for your convenience.
+Affiliate links used below.

 Before I get into the Cool Down Spot specifics, I want to thank our sponsor, Chewigem USA.
 Chewigem is a family owned business that provides fashionable chewy jewelry and toys to meet the sensory needs of kids that like to chew.
 I can’t believe the amount of options they have!
 Kids can feel comfortable wearing the cool Chewigem products while chewing on a very safe and effective sensory tool.
 Win-win, right?